ucsd-progsys/131-web/lectures/05-cobra.md

 Finding the _exact_ answer is **undecidable** in general (CSE 105), i.e. is _impossible_ to compute.

-However, it is easy to find an _overapproximate_ heuristic
+However, it is easy to find an _overapproximate_ heuristic, i.e.

 * a value guaranteed to be _larger_ than the than the max size,

 * and which is reasonable in practice.

 As usual, lets see if we can work out a heuristic by example.